DeveloperJosh/Simple-Chat/Readme.md

 #### Can i host my own server?

 Yes, you just need to download the js file or download and run the exe file.

+# News
+We are are now working on a website

+## What the website will bring

+We will be using [MySQL](https://www.mysql.com/) for the database, [Express](https://expressjs.com/) for the server, and [React](https://reactjs.org/) for the client.

+## Features

+1. Chat rooms

+2. Owner Sign Up and Login to edit the server settings

+3. Server Settings for owner accounts and Room Settings for rooms

+Note the users will not be able to sign up for message saying since we here at Simple Chat would like to have all the messages sent by users to be anonymous.